OmbraDiFenice/js_reverse/README.md

 # js_reverse
 A Django to use the reverse lookup on the client side via simple javascript function calls.
+Below there is a quick reference.
+Refer to the wiki for the [full documentation](https://github.com/OmbraDiFenice/js_reverse/wiki).

 # [Requirements](https://github.com/OmbraDiFenice/js_reverse/wiki/Installation#requirements)
 * Django 1.10